A biophysical approach to the design of networks of communication systems: Optimisation criteria

-From the point of view of the user, an optimal subgraph that connects all the sources and sinks should exhibit a low $\nu$ value, while a subgraph with a low $L$ has lower construction and maintenance costs.
+From the perspective of the user, an ideal subgraph that interconnects all sources and sinks should demonstrate a low value of $\nu$.
+In contrast, a subgraph with a low $L$ entails reduced construction and maintenance expenses.

-Our aim is to create algorithms that help with decisions about the design of communication systems such as roads, railways, or fibre networks.
+Our objective is to develop algorithms that assist in making decisions regarding the design of communication networks, including roads, railways, and fibre networks.